 Readers of this site know that I have go-to hotels in the cities I travel to most.
 I’m thrilled to say that I just found my downtown Los Angeles luxury hotel of choice.
-The InterContinental Los Angeles Downtown opened last summer in the tallest building west of Chicago.
+The InterContinental Los Angeles Downtown is located in the tallest building west of Chicago.
+I review what it’s like to stay there and provide advice for how to best book in.

 This leads me to one of the three things I’d like you to know.
 The views are epic.
 From our room on the 69th floor, we could see planes approaching LAX (located on the coast) for landing in addition to miles of Los Angeles and beyond.
 The sunsets and sunrises aren’t too shabby.